GLOBAL MARKETS-Stimulus fears haunt share markets, dollar recovers

 By Herbert Lash

-NEW YORK, May 24 (Reuters) - Global equity markets edged lower on Friday on worries the U.S. Federal Reserve may curb its stimulus program, while the dollar recovered against the euro to trade flat after better-than-expected U.S. durable goods data for April.
+NEW YORK, May 24 (Reuters) - Global equity markets slipped on Friday on worries that the U.S. Federal Reserve may curtail its stimulus measures, while the dollar recovered against the euro to trade almost flat after better-than-expected U.S. durable goods data for April.

-European shares fell, marking their first weekly decline in five weeks, while U.S. stocks were poised to do the same after testimony by Fed Chairman Ben Bernanke sparked speculation the U.S. central bank will soon trim its support for the economy.
+European shares fell, marking their first weekly decline in five weeks, while U.S. stocks were poised to do the same after testimony by Fed Chairman Ben Bernanke sparked speculation the U.S. central bank will begin to trim its support for the economy.

-The Fed’s purchasing of Treasuries and mortgage-backed securities, being conducted at a monthly pace of $85 billion, has been a boon to equities markets and other riskier assets.
+“Markets are looking for a reset and a retracement lower, closer to more compelling valuations,” said Peter Kenny, chief market strategist at Knight Capital in Jersey City, New Jersey.

 The Fed minutes showed that some policymakers were willing to consider scaling back on bond purchases as early as the Fed’s June meeting.

-MSCI’s all-country world equity index fell 0.1 percent, while Europe’s broad FTSE Eurofirst 300 index of leading shares closed down 0.27 percent to a 1,226.58.
+MSCI’s all-country world equity index fell 0.21 percent, while Europe’s broad FTSE Eurofirst 300 index of leading shares closed down 0.23 percent to a provisional 1,227.11.

-Gold prices initially rose, on track for its biggest weekly rise in a month after recent sharp declines, but later pared gains to trade lower.
+The concerns about the Fed’s next step helped bolster the price of gold, which was on track for its biggest weekly rise in a month after recent sharp declines.

 Orders for long-lasting U.S. manufactured goods rose more than expected in April, a hopeful sign that a sharp slowdown in factory output could soon run its course.